-If you are employed or have your own business, one thing you’ll have to consider is long term disability insurance.
-As you’ll see, not everybody needs a disability insurance policy of course.
-But I received an e-mail from a loyal Wealth Pilgrim a few days ago with exactly that concern.
-Here’s his story:
+So long as you work for a living you have to consider long term disability insurance.
+Don’t get me wrong, not everybody needs disability insurance coverage of course.
+I received an e-mail from a loyal Wealth Pilgrim a few days ago that illustrates the point.

 Jim is about to leave his work.
-He’s made enough money and is going to support himself by investing activities.
+He’s made enough money and is going to support himself by living off his investments.
 In Jim’s email to me, his main concern was replacing the long term income disability coverage that his employer had provided.
-Once Jim quits the long term income disability coverage goes away.
+Once Jim quits, the long term income disability coverage goes away.
 Jim asked me how to replace it with a personal policy.
 I’ll answer Jim’s question, but first, a little background.

 Why would anyone want to pay for disability insurance privately?

 Disability insurance replaces (usually 60%) of your income in the event some physical impairment stops you from working.
 Keep in mind that more people lose their homes because of disability as apposed to premature death.
 That indicates you might be really interested in having this coverage.
 Need more statistics?

 According to the Life and Health Insurance Foundation for Education, November 2005, there is a 60% chance that one out of every five people (between the ages of 30 and 55) will suffer a long term disability.
 I don’t like those odds and I’m sure you don’t either.
 This is serious stuff and Jim is right to ask questions about disability insurance.

 Usually, the insurance company isn’t willing to sell you as much disability coverage as you’d like to own?
 Why?
 Because then you’d have every reason to get hurt (or say you are), sit home and watch Dr. Phil, and collect those fat checks.
 That’s called “moral hazard”.
 Typically this insurance will only replace (up to) 60% of your gross income.